Blotch3D/Blotch3D/README.md

-If no existing model meets your needs, you can either programmatically create a model by specifying the vertices (see the custom Vertices example), or create a model with, for example, the Blender 3D modeler.
+If no existing model meets your needs, you can either programmatically create a model by specifying the vertices (see the custom Vertices example), or create a model with, for example, the Blender 3D modeler and then add it to the project with the pipeline manager.
 You can also instruct Blender to include texture (UV) mapping by watching one of the countless tutorials online, like
 <https://www.youtube.com/watch?v=2xTzJIaKQFY> or
 <https://en.wikibooks.org/wiki/Blender_3D:_Noob_to_Pro/UV_Map_Basics> .